microsoft/mcp-dotnet-samples/openapi-to-sdk/README.md

 1. Open Command Palette by typing `F1` or `Ctrl`+`Shift`+`P` on Windows or `Cmd`+`Shift`+`P` on Mac OS, and search `MCP: List Servers`.
 1. Choose `openapi-to-sdk` then click `Start Server`.
 1. When prompted, enter one of the following values:
-   - The absolute directory path of the `McpSamples.OpenApiToSdk.HybridApp` project
+   - The absolute directory path of the `McpSamples.OpenApiToSdk.HybridApp` project (On a local machine)
+   - The absolute directory path of the `openapi-to-sdk` project (In a container)
    - The FQDN of Azure Container Apps.
 1. Use a prompt by typing `/mcp.openapi-to-sdk.generate_sdk` and enter keywords to search.
 You'll get a prompt like: